fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 ### Investor and advisor updates
 We like to regularly share updates about how Fleet is growing with our investors and advisors.
-  - Charlie tracks the most recent updates with investors and advisors and coordinates emails, zoom calls, or the investor or advisor's preferred method of communication with @mikermcneil and preps materials as needed.
+  - Tee tracks the most recent updates with investors and advisors and coordinates emails, zoom calls, or the investor or advisor's preferred method of communication with @mikermcneil and preps materials as needed.

 ### Document preparation
 At Fleet, document prep steps are determined by the type of meeting.